 Woodstock festival Bert Sommer

 Woodstock

-From the same site: Mr. Sommer settled in Albany, N.Y., where he played in local bands, his voice still strong, according to Mr. Kahn.
+Again from the Bert Sommer site: Mr. Sommer settled in Albany, N.Y., where he played in local bands, his voice still strong, according to Mr. Kahn.
 Health failing, he died in June 1990, 12 days after a final performance in Troy, N.Y., about a two-and-a-half-hour drive north of Bethel.
 A year earlier, a special edition of Life magazine commemorating the 20th anniversary of the festival included a cropped photo of Mr. Stone and his wife Maxine.
 As if deemed irrelevant, Mr. Sommer was cut out of the picture.

+Woodstock festival Bert Sommer